Farooq-Rasheed1/Robotics_Exercises_MSR_01/README.md

-This repository contains Jupyter Notebook exercises from a Robotics course, covering topics in localization, mapping, control, and path planning.
+This repository contains Jupyter Notebook exercises from a Robotics course titled as "MSR-01: Sensors and State Estimation", covering topics in localization, mapping, control, and path planning.

 Files Overview:
 Bayes_Filter.ipynb – Probabilistic filtering for robot state estimation.